Database

 It is easiest and most reliable to search for the exact CAS number of the food contact chemical you are interested in.
 Many chemicals have synonyms that may not be found in the FCCmigex database when searching just by the chemical name.
 Please be aware, that per- and polyfluoroalkyl substances (PFAS) are listed under the name and CAS number of the free acid, not the salt(s).

-Saturated mineral hydrocarbons (MOSH) and aromatic mineral hydrocarbons (MOAH) are the only chemical mixtures that have been included in the FCCmigex database and that do not have a CAS number.
+Saturated mineral hydrocarbons (MOSH) and aromatic mineral hydrocarbons (MOAH) are the only chemical mixtures without a CAS number that have been included in the FCCmigex database.
 This was decided based on the high number of migration and extraction studies published on these chemical groups.
-The database does not include information on other poorly-defined chemical mixtures.
+The database does not include information on other chemical mixtures or substances of unknown or variable composition (UVCBs).

-If you cannot find a chemical in the database for which you have evidence that it has been measured in FCMs and/or FCAs, please let us know.
-Currently, the FCCmigex database includes studies published until June 2021.
+If you cannot find a chemical in the database for which you have evidence that it has been measured in FCMs and/or FCAs, please let us know (email:info@fp-forum.org).
+Currently, the FCCmigex database includes studies published until May 2024.
 For more information on how the literature was searched and screened, see the published journal article.

 No, the FCCmigex database does not include any information on the concentrations of FCCs that were measured in migrates and extracts.
 However, the reference view of the tool above allows you to find the original scientific references for all database entries where you can extract this information.